Ferrari Sheppard

-Ferrari Sheppard (born 1983) is an American artist.
+Ferrari Elite Sheppard (born March 3, 1983) is an American artist.
 His artistic style is influenced by Willem de Kooning, Cy Twombly and Joan Mitchell, as well as Harlem Renaissance figures like Jacob Lawrence and Romare Bearden.
 Sheppard is also a member of the hip-hop duo Dec 99th, alongside Yasiin Bey.
 The duo's album, December 99th, was released in 2016.
 Sheppard lives and works in Los Angeles, California.

 Early life

 Sheppard was born in Chicago, Illinois in 1983.
 After his family returned to Chicago from New York City, Sheppard pursued his passion for the arts at the School of the Art Institute of Chicago (SAIC).

 Career

 In 2016, Sheppard returned to painting, marking a significant change in his career.
 He adopted the canvas as his main medium, producing works characterized by layered textures and vivid colors to convey intricate emotional landscapes.
 His art combines figurative and abstract elements to address themes such as cultural heritage, memory, and self-actualization.
 The artwork invites viewers to engage with narratives that are both introspective and broadly relatable.
 Sheppard is represented by Massimo De Carlo.

-In May 2025, Sheppard was featured in Vogue Magazine’s Met Gala Issue as part of its Superfine Suiting portfolio, which highlighted artists and cultural figures shaping contemporary aesthetics and identity.
+In May 2025, Sheppard was featured in Vogue Magazine's Met Gala Issue as part of its Superfine Suiting portfolio, which highlighted artists and cultural figures shaping contemporary aesthetics and identity.